-The calorie calculator can help you in determining how many calories should you eat a day - and how many to cut if you want to lose weight.
+The calorie calculator, also called the TDEE calculator, can help you in determining how many calories should you eat a day - and how many to cut if you want to lose weight.
 In this article, you will find what formulas does our calorie counter use, but also what kinds of food to eat to cut down your weight in a responsible way.

-The recommended calorie intake depends on many factors.
-Some of them are easy to find out: your age, height, weight and sex.
+The recommended calorie intake, called TDEE (Total Daily Energy Expenditure), depends on many factors.
+Some of them are easy to find out: your age, height, weight, and sex.
 Some, like the level of your physical activity, are more qualitative than quantitative, but it's possible to measure and classify them.
 Other ones, like your metabolism or overall health, are very difficult to estimate.
-That's why, even though our calorie calculator takes into account most factors that influence the amount of calories you need every day, it may not give results that are 100% accurate.
+That's why, even though our calorie calculator takes into account most factors that influence the number of calories you need every day, it may not give results that are 100% accurate.
 Consider it more of a guideline than a rigorous directive.

-For example, a 40-year-old man who has a physical job (equivalent to exercising 5 days a week), is an average American in height (5 ft 9 in) and weight (194.7 lbs) should take in 2764 calories a day.
-On the other hand, his daughter, an average 16-year-old girl (5 ft 4 in, 117 lbs) who exercises once a week only, needs 1795 calories a day - almost a thousand calories less than her father.
+For example, a 40-year-old man who has a physical job (equivalent to exercising six days a week), is an average American in height (5 ft 9 in) and weight (194.7 lbs) should take in 3032 calories a day.
+On the other hand, his daughter, an average 16-year-old girl (5 ft 4 in, 117 lbs) who exercises once a week only, needs 1697 calories a day - almost a thousand calories less than her father.

 Calories are measures of energy.
 1 calorie is equivalent to 4.18 joules.

-In nutrition, we actually deal with kilocalories (kcal), where 1 kcal is equal to a thousand of the "smal" calories.
+In nutrition, we actually deal with kilocalories (kcal), where 1 kcal is equal to a thousand of the "small" calories.
 As you could expect, 1 kcal = 4.18 kJ.
-(This article uses the term "calories" to describe kilocalories, like probably every other healthy diet article in Internet).
+(This article uses the term "calories" to describe kilocalories, like probably every other healthy diet article on the Internet).

 The calorie calculator bases on the Mifflin - St Jeor equation.
 It allows you to find your Basal Metabolic Rate (BMR) - the amount of energy needed for your body to support basic vital functions only.
 It is different for men and women: